“Do you know where we pay the departure tax exit fee?”

 Summary: The Cuban airport exit fee is no longer required

-To sum up: As of 2015, visitors to Cuba do NOT have to pay anything to leave the country.
+So, how much does it cost to leave Cuba?
+To sum up: As of this writing in 2023, visitors to Cuba do NOT have to pay anything to leave the country.
 Any such fees were already paid in the cost of your flight.

 If you plan wisely, you can spend up all of your Cuban cash, then head to the airport with no Cuban money left, and you will have no problems departing the country.